-IPCC agrees outlines for next climate assessment with ‘stronger focus on risks and solutions’12/09/2017 - by the Climate Centre
+IPCC agrees outlines for next climate assessment with ‘stronger focus on risks and solutions’

 The Intergovernmental Panel on Climate Change (IPCC), meeting in Montreal, last week finalized the outline of its next scientific assessment of climate change, its sixth, ‘AR6’, due to be completed in 2022.